 • Country adequacy assessment to independently assess whether a country has adequate data protection in place so that, together with the standard contractual clauses (SCC), a data exporter can transfer personal data to a data importer in another country.

-• Prior authorisation assessment (PAA) to assess and demonstrate that you do or don’t need to get prior authorisation.
+• Prior authorisation assessment (PAA) to assess and demonstrate whether you do or don’t need to get prior authorisation.

 • Transfer impact assessment (TIA) to assess whether a transfer to another country is lawful because the controller adequately protects the personal data it is transferring by putting sufficient measures in place.

-There are various data protection self-assessments that you can do on the ICO website.
+There are various data protection self-assessments that you can do on the ICO website and the Information Regulator’s eServices portal.

 Other types of assessments